Join Assert Labs

 • -We are assembling a lean group of generalists.
 While we welcome experience, we're primarily looking for creative, curious problem solvers with a keen interest in open-ended, technically challenging problems.

-• -We work in person in our office in San Francisco.
+• -We are looking to hire in-person in San Francisco.
 We believe that having a community is critical for learning, growth, and camaraderie.
-We pay generously for relocation assistance.
+We will pay generously for relocation assistance.

-• -We invest heavily in our team's growth.
-We sponsor conference attendance (NeurIPS, ICML, RustConf, PyCon, etc.), run an internal paper reading group, and encourage blogging/publishing research.
-If there's something that will help you grow as an engineer or researcher, we actively want to support it.
+• -We want to invest heavily in our team's growth.
+We will happily sponsor conference attendance (NeurIPS, ICML, RustConf, PyCon, etc.) and encourage projects and research.
+If there's something that will help you grow as an engineer, researcher, or designer, we actively want to support it.

 • -We believe in compensating exceptional talent exceptionally well.
 We benchmark our compensation against the top 90th percentile for each role, and we're committed to working with candidates we're excited about to ensure they are excited too.